nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 4.1.
 Design considerations:

 #### 4.1.1.
 Employee
-An important design consideration to note for Employee is the multiple different fields that qualify as a primary key (unique identity), such as an employee id, email address, and phone number.
+An important design consideration to note for Employee is the multiple different fields that qualify as candidate _keys_, such as an employee id, email address, and phone number.

+These are fields to guard against duplication.
+An employee's id is any uniquely generated identifier assigned to it by the company upon joining.
+Two employees should not share email field or phone number as those two fields are understood to be unique.

-An employee is uniquely identified by his ID field.
-This field can be used by internal operations without any concern of duplicates and display of the unique employee with the given id.
+Since any employee can be identified by its id, and it makes semantic sense, we have decided on the id field as the _Primary Key_.
+This field can be used by internal operations without any concern of duplicates and allow us to easily retrieve and display the unique employee with the given id.

-However, there are other fields to guard against duplication, specifically email and phone number fields.
-For instance, two employees should not share email field or phone number as those two fields are understood to be unique.

-Under this design, SudoHR supports having several employees with the same name fields, without running the risk of retrieving or using the wrong employee's details.
+Under this design, SudoHR supports having several employees with the same name fields, without running the risk of retrieving or using the wrong employee's data.

 ##### Cascading employee updates and deletion to department and leave
 An important functionality is to ensure updates to employee is cascaded down to department-level and leave-level because